 The masala macaroni has a sweet, spicy, garlicky taste with a hint of tomato sourness.
 And you get it right with my secret sauce.
-It is nothing but a basic blend of – fresh tomatoes, dry red chili, garlic, ginger, tomato ketchup, and water.
+It is an easy blend of – fresh tomatoes, dry red chilli, garlic, ginger, tomato ketchup, and water.

-Trust me on this, once you try this secret sauce, you will not need an array of readymade sauces to make the BEST masala macaroni.
+Trust me; once you try this secret sauce, you will not need an array of readymade sauces to make the BEST masala macaroni.

-This secret sauce is so easy to make, vegan, gluten-free, and meal prep friendly.
+This secret sauce is easy to make, vegan, gluten-free, and meal-prep-friendly.

 It is very easy to store pasta dishes.
 Transfer the leftover masala macaroni to a container with the lid.
 Store in the refrigerator for 3 – 5 days.

 As the days pass, the macaroni pasta becomes a bit dry.
-While reheating add a little more of my secret sauce or cream to freshen it up.
-You can easily reheat this masala macaroni in a microwave or on the stovetop.
+While reheating, add more of my secret sauce or cream to freshen it up.
+You can easily reheat this masala macaroni in a microwave or stovetop.

 Indian Style Masala Macaroni Recipe